 This increase in conversation on their page allows the company to roar through numbers (fans and followers on social media), as it managed to gain 1 million unique visitors.
 Apart from the creation of its own social network, AmEx managed to enhance connectivity to it through other mediums such as Facebook.

-One thing that can be observed through these above mentioned campaigns is that before starting with social media, each of these brands did copious amount of prior research, which allowed them to gain insight into their target market and deliver what they demanded.
+One thing that can be observed through these above-mentioned campaigns is that before starting with social media, each of these brands did a copious amount of prior research, which allowed them to gain insight into their target market and deliver what they demanded.

 Another factor to consider is that not only did they have a plan in mind but the objectives of their marketing were also clearly identified, which helped them achieve success and enabled them to stand out.